A feature film by Dorka Vermes

 Visual plan

-The film's primary visual reference is Ulrich Seidl — the static wide-angle frames, bodies observed with unflinching patience, mundane spaces rendered strange through extended duration.
-Alongside Seidl: Andrea Arnold's Fish Tank, Michael Haneke's The Piano Teacher, Sean Baker's Tangerine and Red Rocket, and early Béla Tarr — Family Nest, The Prefab People.
+Close-ups are crucial — faces and the body as biography, observed with unflinching patience.
+The primary visual reference is Ulrich Seidl; alongside him, Andrea Arnold’s Fish Tank, Michael Haneke’s The Piano Teacher, Sean Baker’s Tangerine and Red Rocket, and early Béla Tarr.

 Team